vrikodar/P4ck3t/P4ck3t.md

 ![](https://github.com/SxNade/P4ck3t/blob/main/pimages/2021-09-13_01-20.png)

-**A Quick note is that we should always Run RPVST+ over PVST since it offers faster covergence which means more network performance**
+**A Quick note is that we should always use RPVST+ over PVST since it offers faster covergence which means more network performance**